mcwdsi/dron/docs/contributing.md

-# How to contribute to DRON
+# How to contribute to the Drug Ontology (DrOn)

+Under construction.
+In the meantime, please make a ticket